 Now that you know what OKRs are, let’s look at some OKR examples for different team structures.

-Keep in mind that OKRs are most often set on a quarterly basis.
-Assigning an OKR to a 12 week period allows you to set objectives that are more achievable and less aspirational.
+Keep in mind that OKRs are most often set on a quarterly basis during quarterly planning.
+Assigning an OKR to a 12-week period allows you to set objectives that are more achievable and less aspirational.
 Plus the quick turnaround gives you more opportunities to adapt as needed.
 This is especially paramount in fast-growing companies.
+At the start of each quarter, set your OKRs with your team, and also try having OKR meetings one-on-one with your direct reports.

 General OKR example for managers